 In the coming years, the NRC will confront a variety of challenges, including ensuring the safety and security of existing and proposed nuclear power plants and other licensed facilities and materials, emergency preparedness, and the storage and disposal of high-level radioactive waste.
-The NRC recognizes that meeting these challenges will call for the highest levels of collaboration among its own employees and cooperation and partnership with other Federal and non-Federal governmental agencies and with nonprofit and other private entities.

-"Collaboration improves the effectiveness of Government by encouraging partnerships and cooperation within the Federal Government, across levels of government, and between the Government and private institutions."
+The NRC recognizes that meeting these challenges will call for the highest levels of collaboration among its own "Collaboration improves the effectiveness of Government by encouraging partnerships and cooperation within the Federal Government, across levels of government, and between the Government and private institutions."
 (Open Government Directive)